jonsamwell/dart_gherkin/README.md

 Attachment are pieces of data you can attach to a running scenario.
 This could be simple bits of textual data or even image like a screenshot.
 These attachments can then be used by reporters to provide more contextual information.
 For example when a step fails a screenshot could be taken and attached to the scenario which is then used by a reporter to display why the step failed.

-Attachments would typically be attached via a `Hook` for example `onAfterStep`.
+Attachments would typically be attached via a `Hook` for example `onAfterStep` .

 ```
 import 'package:gherkin/gherkin.dart';

-class AttachScreenhotOnFailedStepHook extends Hook {
+class AttachScreenshotOnFailedStepHook extends Hook {
   /// Run after a step has executed
   @override
   Future<void> onAfterStep(World world, String step, StepResult stepResult) async {